-Of course I enjoy making innovative advances, technical breakthroughs, and appealing and insightful data visualizations.
-But what I enjoy more is sharing them with others and having an interchange about them.
+Of course I enjoy making innovative advances, technical breakthroughs, and visually appealing and insightful data visualizations.
+But what I enjoy more than that is sharing them with others and having an interchange about them.
 It is the people I work with and the relationships we develop that give me the most joy from my work.
 Equally, I enjoy sharing the fundamentals of my interdisciplinary field as well as each field individually with others.
 I am passionate about the basics because I use them everyday and know just how powerful simple ideas are when combined in novel ways.
 I am especially passionate about teaching practical skills and linking abstract topics to the real world through examples.
-To this end, I have created a YouTube channel named Data Democracy with the slogan "We bridge the gap between what you learn in the classroom and the skills you need to thrive in industry and academia" which seeks to teach these concepts.
+To this end, I have created a YouTube channel named Data Democracy with the slogan "We bridge the gap between what you learn in the classroom and the skills you need to thrive in industry and academia." which seeks to teach these concepts.
 An example video can be seen at https://tinyurl.com/yxhev3qt.

-My most recent experience mentoring was in late 2019 when I supervised a PhD student, Yichen Wang, during her rotation in Mara Lawniczak's lab.
+I supervised a PhD student, Yichen Wang, during her rotation in Mara Lawniczak's lab due to its close relation to my souporcell project.
 This was her first rotation and first time living in another country and she was clearly nervous.
-She would often not speak up in meetings with PIs even when she had the most expertise on a subject in the room.
+She would often not speak up in meetings with PIs even when she had the most expertise on a subject of anyone in the room.
 I encouraged her to express her ideas confidently and ask any questions she had.
 Throughout the rotation she gained confidence and did great work.
 She discovered that the biggest cause of false positive variant calls in single cell RNAseq data came from post transcriptional modifications which could be filtered out using a database of known modification sites taking variant calling specificity in scRNAseq from 75% to over 90% with almost no reduction in sensitivity.
+She then followed up on this discovery assessing the cell variation in post transcriptional modifications and found that these did not vary significantly across cell types within a single tissue.
+While this was a negative result, it was a surprising negative result and her use of statistics and visualization techniques to show it were impressive.